-These resources will support you to facilitate conversations with your students about Africa, farming and sustainability, and how to be global citizens.
+These resources will support you to facilitate conversations with your students about Africa, food and sustainability, and how to be global citizens.

 Find out more about the countries that we work in and the similarities and differences between Africa and the UK by downloading the resources below.
 Using African folktales and stories from our work we can help support your spelling, punctuation and grammar (SPAG) work in the classroom.